 Iain Matthews of Matthews Southern Comfort was actually from Scunthorpe in Lincolnshire but he had previously been with the band Fairport Convention who were at the time heavily influenced by American folk rock.

 Well I don’t know about you but I’m exhausted – This post has been a long time coming and I’m sorry it’s so wordy, but I for one am now just pleased that it’s “in the can” so that the journey can continue.
 Next time we’ll be passing through the Lincoln Tunnel into New Jersey so as ever, suggestions for that state are more than welcome.
 Unlike with the New England states I have a feeling that it’s now going to get a whole lot easier.

-A final clip before I go however – One of my all-time favourite movies is Manhattan directed by Woody Allen.
+A final clip before I go however – One of my favourite movies used to be Manhattan directed by Woody Allen (it now sadly troubles me).
 I was given the soundtrack album by the boyfriend of the day after going to see it, as I was just so bowled over by George Gershwin’s compositions.
 They were all performed by the New York Philharmonic Orchestra and somehow I now always think of Rhapsody In Blue when I see the New York skyline.

 Rhapsody In Blue by George Gershwin: